Our Dietitian Weighs In: Foods to Stock Up on During Social DistancingArticle posted in: Diet & Nutrition Experts’ Corner

 As the Coronavirus (COVID-19) continues to be a concern throughout our country, creating quarantines and encouraging us to practice social distancing and self-isolation, we must ensure we are taking the proper measures needed to maintain our health and wellness.
 This includes stocking up on the right foods that will assist in promoting healthy meal prep while practicing social distancing during COVID-19.

 Here at Nutrisystem, we pride ourselves on offering our customers the information and tools needed to maintain a healthy lifestyle, and social distancing and possible quarantine is no exception.
 We checked in with our corporate dietitian, Courtney McCormick MPH, RDN, LDN, to find out what foods you should be making a quick grocery trip for along with what foods you can order straight from our a la carte menu for home delivery; which limits the need to make that extra trip to the store!

-Here are Courtney’s top picks for foods to stock up on:
+Now keep reading to learn more about Courtney’s top food picks to stock up on:

 Proteins (Frozen and/or Refrigerated)

 Eggs are a great diet meal plan staple to stock up on because they typically have a decent shelf life in terms of how long we can keep them in the fridge.

 Tip: When purchasing eggs, be sure to look at the best buy date and choose those that have the longest date out.